liujxing/SystemPapers/Sources/Remus_High_Availability_via_Asynchronous_Virtual_Machine_Replication.md

 - transparency: the high availability can be provided without modifying the operating system which might not even have source code available
 - seamless failure recovery: no externally visible state should ever be lost, and failure recovery should proceed rapidly enough that it appears as nothing more than temporary packet loss

+### Failure Model

+- The fail-stop failure of any single machine is tolerable.
+- If both the primary and the backup machine hosts fail concurrently, the protected system's data will be left in a crash consistent state.
+- No output will be made externally visible until the associated system state has been committed to the replica.

 ### Approach

 - The system is based on a modified version of virtual machine.